alexgang/MeloTTS.cpp/README.md

 - **Operating System**: Windows, Linux
 - **CPU Architecture**: Metor Lake, Lunar Lake, and most Intel CPUs
 - **GPU Architecture**: Intel® Arc™ Graphics (Intel Xe, including iGPU)
-- **NPU  Architecture**: NPU 4, the NPU in Meteor Lake or Lunar Lake
+- **NPU  Architecture**: NPU 4,  NPU in Meteor Lake or Lunar Lake
+- **OpenVINO Version**: >=2024.4
 - **C++ Version**: >=C++20

+If you're using an AI PC notebook with Windows, GPU and NPU drivers are typically pre-installed.
+However, Linux users or Windows users who prefer to update to the latest drivers should follow the guidelines below:

-If you specify GPU as the device, please refer to [Configurations for Intel® Processor Graphics (GPU) with OpenVINO™](https://docs.openvino.ai/2024/get-started/configurations/configurations-intel-gpu.html) to install the GPU driver.
+- **For GPU**: If using GPU, please refer to [Configurations for Intel® Processor Graphics (GPU) with OpenVINO™](https://docs.openvino.ai/2024/get-started/configurations/configurations-intel-gpu.html) to install the GPU driver.

-If using NPU, please refer to [NPU Device](https://docs.openvino.ai/2024/openvino-workflow/running-inference/inference-devices-and-modes/npu-device.html) to ensure the NPU driver is correctly installed.
-Note that the driver differs between Windows and Linux, so make sure to follow the instructions for your specific operating system.
+- **For NPU**: If using NPU, please refer to [NPU Device](https://docs.openvino.ai/2024/openvino-workflow/running-inference/inference-devices-and-modes/npu-device.html) to ensure the NPU driver is correctly installed.

+Note that all the drivers differs between Windows and Linux, so make sure to follow the instructions for your specific operating system.

 ## Future Development Plan
 Here are some features and improvements planned for future releases: